atul9155124/AI-MAT-SCI-MURARI/README.md

 🎯 Learning Outcome

 ✔ Learn how to configure and connect to the Materials Project API using Python.

 ---

+## 📓 Module 1 S08.ipynb

+### 🔥 Materials Data Retrieval and Visualization

+✨ Topics Covered

+- Materials Project API
+- Data Retrieval
+- Pandas DataFrame
+- Data Visualization

+🎯 Learning Outcome

+✔ Learn how to retrieve materials data from the Materials Project API and visualize it using Python.

+---

 # 🛠 Technologies Used